rzvxa/yume/README.md

 ### How can I contribute?

-We welcome community contribution!
+We welcome community contributions!
 If you're interested in helping shape Yume, please review our [Contribution Guidelines](CONTRIBUTING.md) to learn more about reporting bugs, submitting feature requests, or contributing code.
 Every bit of feedback helps us grow.

 ## License